eternnoir/pyTelegramBotAPI/README.md

 ## Getting started.

-This API is tested with Python Python 3.6-3.9 and Pypy 3.
+This API is tested with Python 3.6-3.9 and Pypy 3.
 There are two ways to install the library:

 * Installation using pip (a Python package manager)*: